CircuitVerse/Interactive-Book/docs/Combinational/full_adder.md

 ## Introduction

-Full adder is developed to overcome the drawback of Half Adder circuit.
+A full adder is developed to overcome the drawback of the Half Adder circuit.
 It can add two one-bit numbers A and B, and carry c.
 The full adder is a three-input and two output combinational circuit.